 Along with other key nutrients, Glucerna contains 20 percent or more of the DV of the following:

 When it comes to diabetes, the goal is to keep your blood sugar within your target range.
-High blood glucose (hyperglycemia) poses numerous health risks.
-Problems range from blurry vision to nerve damage and kidney disease.
-When left uncontrolled, diabetes may eventually lead to serious complications.
+High blood glucose (hyperglycemia) over time can lead to serious

 Some Glucerna products may also contain varying amounts of:

 The basic features of Glucerna may sound good, but to see how these products measure up, it’s important to know more about the nutrients you need for type 2 diabetes.

 Carbohydrates can raise blood sugar.
 This is why it’s important to eat high fiber carbohydrates and other types of carbohydrates that the body processes more slowly.
 Additionally, low-glycemic index (low-GI) foods may help to minimize blood sugar spikes.
 Examples include: